The Impact of Inpatient New Boarding Policy on Emergency Department Overcrowding: A Discrete Event Simulation Study

 Analyses of Adverse Drug Reactions Reported of Hospital in Taiwan

 Background: An adverse drug reaction (ADR) reported is an injury which caused by taking medicines.
 Sometimes the severity of ADR reported may be minor, but sometimes it could be a life-threatening situation.
 In order to provide healthcare professionals as a better reference in clinical practice, we do data collection and analysis from our hospital.
 Methods: This was a retrospective study of ADRs reported performed from 2014 to 2015 in our hospital in Taiwan.
-We collected assessment items of ADRs reported, which contain gender and age, occurring sources, Anatomical Therapeutic Chemical (ATC) classification of suspected drugs, types of adverse reactions, Naranjo score calculating by Naranjo Adverse Drug Reaction Probability Scale and so on.
+We collected assessment items of ADRs reported, which contain gender and age, occurring sources, Anatomical Therapeutic Chemical (ATC) classification of suspected drugs, types of adverse reactions, Naranjo score calculated by Naranjo Adverse Drug Reaction Probability Scale and so on.
 Results: The investigation included two hundred and seven ADRs reported.
-Most of ADRs reported were occurring in outpatient department (94%).
+Most of ADRs reported were occurring in outpatient department (92%).
 The average age of ADRs reported was 65.3 years.
 Less than 65 years of age were in the majority in this study (54%).
 Majority of all ADRs reported were males (51%).
 According to ATC classification system, the major classification of suspected drugs were Cardiovascular system (19%) and Antiinfectives for systemic use (18%) respectively.
 Among the adverse reactions, Dermatologic Effects (35%) were the major type of ADRs.
-Also, the major Naranjo scores of all ADRs reported ranged from 1 to 4 points (98%), which represents a possible correlation between ADRs reported and suspected drugs.
+Also, the major Naranjo scores of all ADRs reported ranged from 1 to 4 points (91%), which represents a possible correlation between ADRs reported and suspected drugs.
 Conclusions: Definitely, ADRs reported is still an extremely important information for healthcare professionals.
-For that reason, we put all information of ADRs reported into our hospital's computer system, and it will improve the safety of medication use.
+For that reason, we put all information of ADRs reported into our hospital's computer system and it will improve the safety of medication use.
 By hospital's computer system, it can remind prescribers to think of information about patient's ADRs reported.
 No drug is administered without risk.
-Therefore, all healthcare professionals should have a responsibility to their patients, who themselves are becoming more aware of problems associated with drug therapy.
+Therefore, all healthcare professionals should have a responsibility to their patients, whom are becoming more aware of problems associated with drug therapy.

 Exploring the Spatial Characteristics of Mortality Map: A Statistical Area Perspective